 Great home loans for refinancers

 Refinancing is usually done to save money, consolidate debts or to increase your loan amount (maybe you’d like to renovate the bathroom?).
-You may also want a loan with offset or redraw.
+Or even to get additional features you may not have, like a loan with offset or redraw.

 Which bank has the best refinancing home loan deal?